 Description: Four and last part in the series.
-A continuation of J e XMination when Jessica does not kill Lex.
+A continuation of J e XMination.

 Jessica and Lex discover their love again.
 There is a serious threat coming from out of space.
 Also, the Earth is doomed.

-"Shut up," Oliver said and then he handed me a knife.
+"Shut up," Oliver said and then he handed me his knife.
 I grabbed it.
 It wasn't even my intention, but something inside of me did it like I had no control over my…

 "Stab me in the heart," Alexander asked.
 "It's my father's heart and I've always hated it.
-Since the moment I got it."
+Eve since the moment I got it."

 "Lex, I…" I stammered, sobbing.